peterdurham/code-boost/content/blog/20-02-02-javascript-date-reference/index.md

 ### Library Considerations

 The JavaScript API for dates is powerful enough to make all sorts of calculations on your own.
 By simply creating a new date object instance, you can keep track of and display time data in your applications.
-If you are looking to add a library to do the heavy lifting **Date-fns** and **Moment** are both popular choices.
+If you are looking to add a library to do the heavy lifting [date-fns](https://date-fns.org/) and [Moment](https://momentjs.com/) are both popular choices.